Voorhees Mall: Graduate School of Education

 The Graduate School of Education was originally part of the Graduate School-New Brunswick, founded in 1876 and one of the oldest graduate schools in the country.
 The GSE separated from the Graduate School in 1923 and its present building was constructed in 1961.
 Supported by stilts at its southern end, the Graduate School of Education is built in the Frank Lloyd Wright-inspired Cantilever style of architecture.

-Academic Buildings
+Academic Buildings (2016)

-The Academic Buildings were constructed at the eastern end of Voorhees Mall in the mid-2010s, replacing the former New Brunswick Theological Seminary campus.
+The Academic Buildings were constructed at the eastern end of Voorhees Mall in 2016, replacing a portion of the New Brunswick Theological Seminary campus.
 The land for the building was acquired as part of a deal between Rutgers and the Seminary, in which Rutgers took over most of Holy Hill (upon which the former Seminary campus was built) in exchange for constructing a new Seminary campus.
 Each building contains classrooms, lecture halls, and study spaces, with the northern building housing some Rutgers academic departments.

-Honors College
+Honors College (2015)

-The Honors College was constructed in the mid-2010s alongside the Academic Buildings.
+The Honors College was constructed in 2015, alongside the Academic Buildings.
 The building, a mixture of seminar-style classrooms, lounges, and four floors of traditional student dorm rooms, opened in Fall 2015 alongside the launch of the Honors College program.